This is the first of a six part series about the longest war in American History.

 1825 Birth of Juh

 (pronounced Ho or sometimes Whoa).
 He will become a tough, courageous Apache warrior and resourceful leader of the Nednhi band of the Chiricahua Apaches.
-Their homeland is in the Sierra Madre Mountains of Northern Mexico.
+Their homeland is in the high, rugged Sierra Madre of Northern Mexico.
 Prior to the 1870s, Juh will be unknown to the Americans.
 He will war together with the Chihenne leader Mangas Coloradas and Chokonen leader Cochise, and will be particularly close to the Bedonkohe shaman and war leader Geronimo.
 They will grow up together even though they are from different bands.
+Juh marries Geronimo's favorite sister.
 His name reportedly means "He Sees Ahead" or "Sees Far".

 1829 Birth of Goyathlay (He Who Yawns)

-He was born into the Bedonkohe band of the Chiricahua Apaches, one of 7 Apache Tribes.
+He was born into the Bedonkohe band of the Chiricahua Apaches.

 As a cunning, ruthless warrior, he will be totally committed to fighting the hordes of Anglos and Mexicans who invade the Apache's ancestral homeland.
 The Mexicans will try to exterminate the Apaches and the American Anglos will force them into dismal concentration camps euphemistically called reservations.